Definition of a 4-bet

-The 4 bet is the fourth bet that can be made at a street given.
-You can 4 bet preflop, at the flop, at the turn, or on the river.
-Paying our blind at the table is said to be like a limp or a call (the 1st bet).
-In classic aggressive games, there will often be a raise (2 bet) to say 3 big blinds.
+The 4-bet is the fourth bet one can make on a given street.
+We can 4-bet preflop, on the flop, on the turn or on the river.
+Paying our blind at the table is said to be a limp or a call (the 1st bet).
+In classic aggressive games, there will often be a raise (2bet) to say 3 big blinds.
 A player in position may want to isolate that player by making a 3 bet at say 10 big blinds.
-And if a player in the blinds ends up with a premium hand such as KK or AA, he will probably want to 4 bet, so make a fourth bet.
+And if a player in the blinds ends up with a premium hand like KK or AA, he will certainly want to 4-bet, so make a fourth bet.

-A player decides to make a limp (pay his blind) in the UTG position, therefore in first position.
-A player on cutoff raises this bet to 3 big blinds.
+A player decides to limp (pay his blind) in UTG position, so in first position.
+A player on the cutoff raises this bet to 3 big blinds.
 The player on the button decides to make a 3 bet to 10 big blinds to reduce the number of players who will see the flop.
-The player on the small blind who has a pair of aces in hand sees no other choice but to make a 4 bet at 25 big blinds.
-Unless you're in a really aggressive game, the 4 bet is often a sign of a very strong hand.
+The player on the small blind, who has a pair of aces in his hand, sees no choice but to make a 4-bet to 25 big blinds.
+Unless you are in a really aggressive game, 4-bets are often a sign of a very strong hand.